cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 Namespace Components
 ====================

-A Namespace has a namespace identifier (the namespace 'name') and a description.
+A namespace has a namespace identifier (the namespace 'name') and a description.

 Namespace IDs are composed from a limited set of characters; they are restricted to letters (a-z, A-Z), digits (0-9), and underscores (_).
 There is no size limit